danielaprado/github-dashboard/README.md

+# Github Dashboard

+This web-app shows the most popular GitHub users, the most active GitHub users and their popular repositories

-# Getting Started
+## Getting Started

-To run this project you need to be go to the directory ./github-dashboard.
+To run this project you need to run
-Then run

 ### `npm i`